-These distributions were taken for convenience: fluxes are positive and right skewed, so we place a normal distribution on log-fluxes; locations are between zero and $R$, so we place a normal distribution on the logit of the location scaled by $1 / R$.
+These distributions were taken to match the constraints of the latent variables: fluxes are positive and right skewed, suggesting a log-normal; locations are between zero and $R$, suggesting a scaled logit-normal.

-\subsubsection{Neural network architecture}
+\subsection{Neural Network Architecture}

 In each tile, the distributional parameters in \eqref{eq:var_distr_n}, \eqref{eq:var_distr_loc}, and \eqref{eq:var_distr_f} are the output of a neural network.
 The input to the neural network is an $R \times R$ tile, padded with surrounding pixels.
 Padding enables the neural network to produce better predictions inside the tile.
-For example, a bright source in the vicinity of but outside the tile will affect the pixel values inside the tile.
+For example, a bright source outside but in the vicinity of the tile affects the pixel values inside the tile.
 Padding the tiles allows the neural network access to this information.
-The appropriate amount of padding will depend on the PSF width in the analyzed image.
-To catalog the crowded starfield M2 (Section~\ref{sec:results_on_m2}), we set $R = 2$ and padded the tile with a three-pixel-wide boundary.
 Thus, while the distribution on tile latent variables factorize over tiles, the neural network is able to use information from neighboring tiles in producing the distributional parameters.